slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On change and adapting

 <!--
+> *"You can ignore reality, but you can’t ignore the consequences of ignoring reality."  -- Ayn Rand*
+> *"The problem is not to find the answer, it’s to face the answer."  -- Terence Mckenna*

+- next shot is more important than last mistake.
 - regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
 - when you hit a wrong note, it’s the next note that makes it good or bad.
 - grow also feels like loss